djcmurphy/brighthr-file-component/README.md

 ### Navigation

 **Breadcrumb Navigation**: Given the ambiguity around the depth of the file data, I made the assumption that it could possibly be deeply nested.
 I've added a breadcrumb trail in the header to show the current path and allow quick navigation back to parent folders.
 For deeply nested paths, the breadcrumb would need enhancement to handle overflow - either by truncating middle segments with ellipsis (e.g., "Documents / ... / CurrentFolder") or collapsing folders into a dropdown menu.
-The breadcrumb could also be made editable to allow users to type and jump directly to a desired folder, although this would probably require it to be remvoed form the header into an input field.
+The breadcrumb could also be made editable to allow users to type and jump directly to a desired folder, although this would probably require it to be remvoed from the header into an input field.

 ### File Types & Icons